Sxubas/afrostream-media-server/README.md

-This version of AMS add support HLS protocol.
+This version of AMS add support for HLS protocol.

 Afrostream Media Server (AMS)